-The Warrior Goddesses stand up for their beliefs; they are the ultimate personification of the strong woman or warrior archetype.
+The warrior goddesses stand up for their beliefs; they are the ultimate personification of the strong woman or warrior archetype.
 Whilst many of these deities are goddesses of war and revenge, it is also possible to be a peaceful warrior, leading by example and using intellect to slay prejudice and outdated ideas.

-Athena (Greek) - A great battle strategist however disliked pointless wars and preferred to use her wisdom to settle disputes.
-She also sponsored many of the heroes in Greek mythology.
+Athena (Greek) - A great battle strategist, however she disliked pointless wars and preferred to use her wisdom to settle disputes.
+She also sponsored and advised many of the heroes in Greek mythology.

-Badb (Irish) - A shape- shifting goddess who symbolises life, death, wisdom and inspiration.
-She is an aspect of the Goddess Morrigan.
+Badb (Irish) - A shape- shifting goddess who symbolizes life, death, wisdom and inspiration.
+She is an aspect of the goddess Morrigan.

 Bellona (Egyptian) – Goddess of destructive warfare and sibling/partner of the war God Mars.